PyConPL/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

 ## Introduction

 In my opinion PostgreSQL is the most advanced open source database.
-It has so many powerful features that it is really difficult to put all of them in one article.
+It has so many powerful features, that it is really difficult to put them all in one article.

-Below I'm going to show you the least known features of PostgreSQL, which is procedural languages and stored functions.
-By using stored procedures we are going to build business logic step by step.
+In this article I'm going to show you the least known features of PostgreSQL, which is procedural languages and stored functions.
+By using stored procedures, we are going to build business logic step by step.

 ## Business logic

-By business logic, we are going to call all of those blocks of code which are responsible for making calculations and taking decisions about data flow.
-In many cases most of developers decide to build business logic as part of ORM models.
-It is pretty convenient.
-Whenever data is being used from database ORM can take control and decide how data is going to be returned to upper objects.
-Some ORM frameworks like Django allow us to extend base model and start building our own logic in a very complex way.
+By business logic, we are going to call all of those blocks of code, which are responsible for making calculations and taking decisions about data flow.
+In many cases most of developers decide to build business logic as part of ORM models, which is pretty convenient.
+Whenever data is being used from a database, ORM can take control and decide how data is going to be returned.
+Some ORM frameworks, like Django, allow us to extend base model and start building our own logic in a very complex way.

 Example piece of pseudo code in Django ORM